 You may have to change your advertising methods if you wish to appeal to Gen Z. Advertisements meant to capture the attention of Gen Zers have to be short and to-the-point since the attention span of an average Gen Zer is only about 8 seconds.

 Gen Zers are digital natives.
-They’ve grown up using digital devices and much of their screen time is spent staring at smartphones.reports that 97.6% of Gen Zers across North America, Europe, Australia, and New Zealand owns a smartphone.
+They’ve grown up using digital devices and much of their screen time is spent staring at smartphones.
+97.6% of Gen Zers across North America, Europe, Australia, and New Zealand owns a smartphone.
 Another study found that use their smartphones to make online purchases.
-This means that businesses need to prioritize having a mobile-friendly site, including simple navigation and easy ways to check out items.
+This means that businesses need to prioritize having a mobile-friendly site, including simple navigation and easy ways to check out items.reports that

 What Generation Z wants from advertisers